 One alternative algorithm is rejection sampling.
 Rejection sampling is not an MCMC method, since each draw is independent of the others.
 The method can be used when the posterior p(theta|y) is not a known parametric distribution but can be expressed in closed form.
 Then, we can use a so-called envelope function, say, g(theta), that we can easily sample from, with the restriction that p(theta|y) < M * g(theta).
 We then sample a candidate value for theta from g(theta), calculate r = p(theta|y)/M*g(theta) and keep the sample with the probability r.
 M is a constant that has to be picked so that r E [0,1], for example by evaluating both p(theta|y) and g(theta) at n points and looking at their ratios.
 Rejection sampling only works well if g(theta) is similar to p(theta|y), and packages like WinBUGS use adaptive rejection sampling (Gilks and Wild 1992), where a complex algorithm is used to fit an adequate and efficient g(theta)based on the first few draws.
 Though efficient in some situations, rejection sampling does not work well with high-dimensional problems, since it becomes increasingly hard to define a reasonable envelope function.

 Another alternative is slice sampling (Neal 2003).
 In slice sampling, we sample uniformly from the area under the plot of p(theta|y).
 Considering a single univariate theta.
-Let’s define an auxiliary variable, U ~ Uniform(0, p(theta|y)).
+Let’s define an auxiliary variable, $U \sim Uniform(0, p(theta|y))$.
 Then, theta can be sampled from the vertical slice of p(theta|y) at U:

+\[

+theta|U \simUnif(B),

+\]

-theta|U ˜Unif(B), where B = {theta: U < p(theta|y)}
+where $B = {theta: U < p(theta|y)}$

 Figure XXX: Slice sampling.
-For U ~ Uniform (0, p(theta|y)), we can sample theta from the vertical slice of p(theta|y) at U; theta|U ˜Unif(B), where B = {theta: U < p(theta|y)}
+For $U \sim Uniform (0, p(theta|y))$, we can sample theta from the vertical slice of p(theta|y) at U; $theta|U \simUnif(B)$, where $B = {theta: U < p(theta|y)}$.

 Slice sampling can be applied in many situations; however, implementing an efficient slice sampling procedure can be complicated.
 We refer the interested reader to Robert and Casella (2010, Chapter 7) for a simple example.